jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

     (v) bar the certificate holder from applying for a licence or certificate of approval for a period that the Licensing Authority specifies in the order or until certain conditions are met:
     (vi) fine the certificate holder any amount not exceeding $2,000:
     (vii) reprimand the certificate holder.
-(2) If, after a hearing, the Licensing Authority is not satisfied that the grounds for disciplinary action have been proved, the Authority must dismiss the matter.
+(2) If, after a hearing, a Licensing Authority is not satisfied that the grounds for disciplinary action have been proved, the Authority must dismiss the matter.
 (3) A cancellation must be in writing, with reasons, and state the date on which the cancellation takes effect.
 (4) While any order of suspension of a certificate of approval made under this section continues in force,— (a) the certificate of approval ceases to have effect and must not be renewed; and (b) no new licence in respect of the business or (if more than 1) any 1 or more of the businesses to which the certificate relates or new certificate of approval of the same type may be issued to the holder.
-(5) A fine imposed by the Licensing Authority on a certificate holder under this section is a debt due by the holder to the Crown, and is recoverable in any court of competent jurisdiction.
+(5) A fine imposed by a Licensing Authority on a certificate holder under this section is a debt due by the holder to the Crown, and is recoverable in any court of competent jurisdiction.
-(6) The Licensing Authority must as soon as practicable give notice in writing of the decision made by the Authority under this section, and of any penalty imposed by the Authority to—
+(6) A Licensing Authority must as soon as practicable give notice in writing of the decision made by the Authority under this section, and of any penalty imposed by the Authority to—
   (a) the certificate holder; and
   (b) the person by whom he or she is for the time being employed; and (c) the Commissioner of Police; and